IQ, OQ, PQ Examples for Analytical Instruments

 A detailed look at process validation is found in this FDA publication.
 And please keep in mind that PQ as with OQ is not a one-time exercise but part of an ongoing program to help assure that your company conforms to good manufacturing practices.

-Researchers know a critical if not the most critical aspect of an HPLC system is providing uniform and reproducible column retention times for analytes.
+Researchers know a critical if not the most critical aspect of a High Performance Liquid Chromatography (HPLC) system is providing uniform and reproducible column retention times for analytes.
 The retention time is dependent upon the pump flow rate.
-Therefore, the OQ test protocol includes testing the pump flow for accuracy and precision.
+Therefore, the test protocols include testing the pump flow for accuracy and precision.

-After initial operational qualification (OQ), periodic calibration checks of HPLC pump systems must be undertaken to confirm OQ and to identify and correct flow rate variances that may develop, for example, from factors such as worn pump seals or sediments that interfere with flow rates.
+After initial IQ and OQ qualification , periodic calibration (PQ) checks of HPLC pump systems must be undertaken to confirm OQ and to identify and correct flow rate variances that may develop, for example, from factors such as worn pump seals or sediments that interfere with flow rates.

 These calibration tests are performed by checking flow rates while pumping solvent through the HPLC system.